Bristol Rovers 'war memorial ground' bid rejected

 - From the section Bristol

-An application has been submitted to list the home of Bristol Rovers as a war memorial has been rejected by English Heritage.
+An application to list the home of Bristol Rovers FC as a war memorial has been rejected by English Heritage.

-It is not yet known how the move will affect the club's plans to build a new £40m stadium at Frenchay.
+The stadium in Horfield is being turned into a supermarket with the sale financing the club's desire to build a new £40m stadium at Frenchay.

-But there has been a two-year legal battle over Sainsbury's plans to redevelop the Horfield site, releasing Bristol Rovers' to build its new 21,700-seat stadium.
+There has been a two-year legal battle over Sainsbury's plans to redevelop the Horfield site, releasing Bristol Rovers' to build its new 21,700-seat stadium.

 The large gates to the stadium, which date to 1921, are currently listed by English Heritage.
 They include inscriptions which pay tribute to the rugby and football players of Bristol who served during both World Wars and say the ground is a memorial to them.